 One thing that I knew that I wanted for sure was roll out trays my cabinets instead of just plain shelves.
 It makes it so much easier to get to things and was well worth the extra cost.

 The exposed brick “backsplash” here was not in my original kitchen plans.
-I was figuring we do the same glass tile that we used on the other part of the kitchen, but we were exposing brick in some other parts of the house and I apparently wasn’t clear in my communication and my husband, who did most of the grunt work on the remodel, understood that I wanted this wall exposed too.
+I was figuring we’d do the same glass tile that we used on the other part of the kitchen.
+But we were exposing brick in some other parts of the house and I apparently wasn’t clear in my communication and my husband, who did most of the grunt work on the remodel, understood that I wanted this wall exposed too.
 I was pretty shocked the day that I walked in and saw this whole wall down torn down to the brick!
 He convinced me to keep it and I ended up liking the character it adds, and of course it was a cost saver too!

 We were initially thinking that we’d go with a microwave cabinet shelf for the microwave, then my husband had this brilliant idea to buy an over the range microwave and just install it directly to the cabinet above instead.
 Since this eliminated our need for a shelf it helped lower the cost of our kitchen cabinets.
 Plus we bought our appliances as a bundle during a Black Friday sale and the microwave that was part of the bundle was an over the range version.
 So if we had gone with a shelf, we would have needed to also buy a microwave separately.
 I’m so glad we did it this way and I absolutely love it because it means that I don’t have a shelf to constantly worry about keeping clean!
 I also think it visually looks nicer too.